Icon of a calendar

 Teaching

-Lara Noldner taught Human Osteology (ANTH 3305) with 15 students (12 undergraduate and 3 graduate) completing the course, and mentored three students through Independent Studies (ANTH:3015) that involved documentation of the University of Iowa Stanford Collection.
+Lara Noldner taught Human Osteology (ANTH 3305) with 8 students (all undergraduate) completing the course and a First Year Seminar (A Tour of Biological Anthropology) (URES:1000) with 18 students completing the course.
+She also mentored four students through one Museum Studies internship, two Independent Studies (ANTH:3015), and one volunteer appointment that involved documentation of the University of Iowa Stanford Collection.

 STRATEGIC INITIATIVES